-- 1. Notice by first class mail to any person who has filed a written request to be on the mailing list for that development project or for coastal decisions within the City; - 2.
-Notice by first class mail to all property owners and residents within 100 feet of the perimeter of the parcel on which the development is proposed; - 3.
-Notice by first class mail to local, regional and state agencies known to be interested in the project including but not limited to: Los Angeles County, Ventura County, NPS, SMMC, CDPR, CDFG, NMFS, USFWS; - 4.
-Notice by first class mail to the South Central Coast District of the Coastal Commission. - C. The Notice required by both 13.12.2(A) and 13.12.2(B) shall contain the following information: - 1.
+- 1. If the matter is heard by the Planning Commission, notice shall be published in a newspaper of general circulation; - 2.
+Notice by first class mail to any person who has filed a written request to be on the mailing list for that development project or for coastal decisions within the City; - 3.
+Notice by first class mail to all property owners within 300 feet; - 4.
+Notice by first class mail to residents within 100 feet of the proposed project; - 5.
+Notice by first class mail to local, regional and state agencies known to be interested in the project including but not limited to: Los Angeles County, Ventura County, NPS, SMMC, CDPR, CDFG, NMFS, USFWS; - 6.
+Notice by first class mail to the South Central Coast District of the Coastal Commission. - B. The Notice shall contain the following information: - 1.
 A statement that the development is within the coastal zone; - 2.
 The date of filing of the application and the name of the applicant; - 3.
 The number assigned to the application; - 4.
-A description of development and its proposed location; - 5.
-The date the application will be acted upon by the City's governing body or decision-maker; - 6.
-The general procedure of the City concerning the submission of public comments either in writing or orally prior to the City's decision;
+A description of development and its proposed location;

-7. A statement that a public comment period of sufficient time to allow for the submission of comments by mail will be held prior to the City's decision.
+- 5. The date the application will be acted upon by the City's governing body or decision-maker; - 6.
+The general procedure of the City concerning the submission of public comments either in writing or orally prior to the City's decision; - 7.
+A statement that a public comment period of sufficient time to allow for the submission of comments by mail will be held prior to the City's decision.